 And remember, good titles are worth nothing if your article is not...

 - Clearly organized and broken into logical chunks

 - Backed up with compelling and useful content (this is what encourages people to stay on the page longer and share it with their friends)

 - Written for PEOPLE and not SEARCH ENGINES

 For a more in-depth look at what Google recommends, stop by their official guide.

-Apply the same methods you use to create good Hub titles when adding subtitles to the various capsules of your Hubs.
+Apply the same methods you use to create good titles when adding subtitles to the various capsules of your articles.

-Example: Writing a Hub About How People Dressed in Ancient Roman Times
+Example: Writing an Article About How People Dressed in Ancient Roman Times

 - Ask yourself: "How would I search for information on that subject?"

 - Phrases like "Ancient Roman Dress" and "How Did Romans Dress?" may come to mind